sidonieB/Workflows/2_target_capture_data_analysis.md

 At Kew, we often use **HybPiper** or a homemade pipeline inspired by it: **PAFTOOLS**.
 However, there may be more adequate pipelines depending on your needs, or, more likely, you will need to customize an existing pipeline.

 HybPiper has the advantage to be relatively easy to customize, his author [Matt Johnson](https://github.com/mossmatters) is very helpful, and the pipeline allows us to retrieve the [splash-zone](https://github.com/sidonieB/bioinfo-utils/blob/master/docs/advice/images/Fig3_splash_zone.jpg), which is of interest to many people working at Kew.
 What follows is based on Hybpiper.
-If you want to use PAFTOOLS, talk to Jan Kim.

-You should read about HybPiper [here](https://github.com/mossmatters/HybPiper) and [here](https://github.com/mossmatters/KewHybSeqWorkshop) before trying it by yourself, because the original tutorial is very detailed and useful, and because it may contain updates that we overlooked (please let us know!).
+You should read about HybPiper [here](https://github.com/mossmatters/HybPiper), [here](https://github.com/mossmatters/HybPiper/wiki), [here](https://github.com/mossmatters/HybPiper/wiki/Tutorial), and [here](https://github.com/mossmatters/KewHybSeqWorkshop) before trying it by yourself, because the original tutorial is very detailed and useful, and because it may contain updates that we overlooked (please let us know!).
 Below we only give some additional tips.

-HybPiper and PAFTOOLS both:
+HybPiper:
-- align (map) the reads on the reference sequences of the genes that you want to retrieve,
+- aligns (maps) the reads on the reference sequences of the genes that you want to retrieve,
-- keep the reads that align well to the target genes, as well as their mates,
+- keeps the reads that align well to the target genes, as well as their mates,
 - assemble separately the groups of reads corresponding to each gene to generate a consensus for each gene.

 However, even if you do target capture, it may be a good idea to map the reads on a full genome, where your targets are annotated.
 This may improve the read mapping, avoid artefacts created by wrong mappings, and make easier the recovery of the regions flanking the genes of interest.
 Let us know if you test it!